Stacy Pearsall: Biography

 Pearsall enlisted in the U.S. Air Force at age 17 as a Basic Still Photographer.
 Upon graduating from the Defense Information School in 1998, she was assign to U.S. Strategic Command at Offutt Air Force Base, NE, followed by the European Command, Joint Analysis Center at RAF Molesworth in the United Kingdom, where she served as a U-2 High Altitude Reconnaissance Aircraft long-roll processor.
 In 2001, she applied and was accepted to the 1st Combat Camera Squadron (COMCAM) in Charleston, SC.
 During her two consecutive tours, she certified as aircrew and traveled to more than 41 countries and completed the Military Photojournalism program at the S.I.
-Newhouse School of Public Communications at Syracuse University but never earned a degree there while still in the U.S. Air Force.
+Newhouse School of Public Communications at Syracuse University.

 Pearsall first entered combat as an aerial combat photographer in Iraq in 2003.
 On average, Pearsall spent 280 days a year covering humanitarian relief missions, as well as aerial and ground combat operations with the Air Force, Army, Marine Corps and Navy.
 Her images were used by the President, Secretary of Defense, and Joint Chiefs of Staff to make informed decisions in the battle space.

 She went on to earn the Bronze Star Medal, two Air Force Commendation Medals (one with Valor) and two Air Medals for her actions in Iraq during three combat tours.
 Pearsall is a two-time National Press Photographers Association (NPPA) at Military Photographer of the Year winner; becoming one of only two women to do so.

 While Pearsall was under roughly 18 months of rehabilitation for the combat injuries that she sustained in Iraq, she spent a long time in waiting rooms surrounded by veterans whom she wished to honor and thank through photography.
 She founded the Veterans Portrait Project in 2008 and has since photographed and documented about 8,500 veterans in all 50 states and held many exhibitions showing the work of veterans in their hometowns.
 Her work has been exhibited at the Smithsonian National Portrait Gallery, National Veterans Memorial and Museum, Women in Military Service for American Memorial, and the Woodruff Arts Center among many others.